eclipse-che4z/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 Example `proc_grps.json`:

 The following example defines two processor groups, GROUP1 and GROUP2, and a list of directories to search for macros and COPY files, it also defines the _SYSPARM_ assembler parameter for GROUP1.
-Additionally, if the library `MACLIB/` does not exist in the workspace, the plugin will not report it as an error.
+Additionally, if the library `MACLIB/` does not exist in the workspace, the plugin does not report it as an error.

 ```
 {